isakro/shoredate/paper/paper.md

 ![The spatial and temporal coverage of the package.
 The first figure displays the location of the spatial extent in south-eastern Norway.
-The second figure displays the location of the isobases, representing contours along which the shoreline displacement have followed the same trajectory.
-The isobases correspond to the displacement curves in the third figure, where the temporal limits are marked with dashed lines.\label{fig:coverage}](../inst/precompiled_figures/spatiotemporal_coverage.png)
+The second figure displays the location of the isobases, representing contours along which the shoreline displacement has followed the same trajectory.
+The isobases correspond to the displacement curves in the third figure, where the temporal limits are marked with dashed lines.\label{fig:coverage}](../man/figures/coverage.png)

 # Example of base functionality